Deep Interest Mining for Intent-Enriched Semantic IDs in Multimodal Generative Recommendation: Method

-\paratitle{GRPO Optimization.} We employ Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} for efficient RL training.
-For each query, we sample a group of $G$ responses and compute group-normalized advantages:
+\paratitle{Stage 2: GRPO Optimization with QARM Rewards.} We employ Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} for efficient RL training.
+For each query, we sample a group of $G$ interest-enriched SID candidates (\eg $\text{item}_1, \ldots, \text{item}_G$) and compute group-normalized advantages using the quality-aware rewards:

+where $\epsilon=10^{-6}$ prevents division by zero when all sampled candidates receive identical sparse rewards.
 The final RL objective includes a KL-divergence regularization term to prevent policy drift from the SFT initialization:

 where $\pi_{\text{ref}}$ is the SFT reference policy and $\beta$ is the regularization coefficient.
-This closes the loop: DCIM mines deep interests, CMSA ensures modality-aligned representations, and QARM reinforces high-quality SIDs via quality-aware rewards.
+This closes the downstream learning loop: CMSA and DCIM construct intent-enriched SIDs, while QARM trains the generative policy to prefer correct SID predictions whose item descriptors are also specific and grounded.